 On closing of the Arrangement and in accordance with the terms of the Arrangement, the Company issued to its shareholders an aggregate of 17,288,140 contingent value rights ("CVR").
 As part of the Arrangement, each shareholder of the Company (other than U.S. shareholders) received one (1) CVR in respect of Cline for each common share held as of the record date for the determination of shareholders entitled to receive CVRs.
 Pursuant to the indenture governing the terms of the CVRs, the Company will seek to dispose of Cline for the five (5) year period following the closing of the Arrangement and will distribute to the holders of the CVRs: (a) distributions received from Cline; and (b) the net proceeds from the sale of the Company's holdings in Cline (each, a "Contingent Payment Event").
-On July 15, 2019, the Former Manager announced that Cline had entered into a conditional term sheet with Allegiance Coal Limited for the purchase and sale of all the shares of New Elk Coal Company ("NECC"), which holds all the mining assets of Cline.
+On July 15, 2019, the Former Manager announced that Cline had entered into a conditional term sheet with Allegiance Coal Limited ("Allegiance") for the purchase and sale of all the shares of New Elk Coal Company ("NECC"), which holds all the mining assets of Cline.

 On January 22, 2020, the Former Manager announced that Cline had entered into a binding agreement for the sale by Cline to Allegiance Coal Limited of all the shares in NECC.
 The total acquisition cost is CAD\$55.0 million to be comprised of a mix of cash, shares of Allegiance Coal Limited and deferred cash payments that will be subject to certain conditions.
-Completion of the sale must take place before July 15, 2020 and is subject to certain conditions, including Allegiance Coal Limited raising start-up capital for the mine, which was estimated to be \$55.0 million at the time of the announcement.
+Completion of the sale was to take place before July 15, 2020 and is subject to certain conditions, including Allegiance raising start-up capital for the mine, which was estimated to be \$55.0 million at the time of the announcement.
+On June 5, 2020, the Former Manager announced that Cline had amended the binding agreement for the sale by Cline to Allegiance of all the shares of NECC with respect to, among other things, the structure of the consideration payable by Allegiance, and subsequently announced that completion of the transaction is estimated to take place before the end of October 2020.